SHOOTING THE BLACK POWDER REVOLVER

 LeMat.
 I consider these novelty pistols too since so few were actually made and were probably too heavy and large to have actually been carried by the few Confederate officers they were given to.
 Originals were in .40 caliber so today's .44s are fakes.

 Griswold & Gunnison.
 A .36 Navy caliber copy of the 1851 Colt.
 The originals had a gunmetal (reddish) bronze frame.
 Historically significant because this model, although greatly inferior to the Colt, was the best and most popular pistol made in the Confederacy (about 3,700 manufactured).
 Fortunately, today's cylinders and barrels are made from modern homogeneous steel and not from twisted bars of wrought iron, as were many of the originals.
-The barrels and cylinders of modern copies have a smooth, deep blue finish the wrought iron of the originals couldn't have had.
+The barrels and cylinders of modern copies have a smooth, deep blue finish that the wrought iron of the originals couldn't have had.
 Modern copies are likely to have a frame of ordinary brass so avoid full charges and strictly avoid any fakes in .44 Army caliber.
-I wonder how many of these were thrown away as soon as the officer could get his hands on a captured Colt or Remington?
+I wonder how many of the originals were thrown away as soon as the officer could get his hands on a captured Colt or Remington?
+This is one reproduction that is far superior to an original in terms of strength, appearance and reliability.

 How much you should spend on your revolverAs it is with most things in life, the higher quality you buy, the better it works and the more fun it is to own.
 This is very true when it comes to the replica pistols.
 The cheap revolvers work OK, but if you really want to shoot well and own something you are proud of, buy something that is slightly more than you think you can afford.
 "Nobody was ever sorry they bought quality" is something that should be considered when hesitating to spend the extra money on an extra nice pistol.
 While I'm throwing out aphorisms, consider that "a thing of beauty is a joy forever" and something beautifully made is seldom cheap.